A Place to Learn and Be Inspired

 Successful acoustics are vital to the learning process.
 Areas of circulation benefit from the energy and sound of activity, while learning spaces need to enhance the spoken word and encourage focus.
 Additional care was given to dedicated and informal learning areas to create acoustically appropriate environments.

 The project team was committed to building stronger communities through a commitment to sustainability.
-As a result, the project was awarded a LEED Gold certification.
-Special consideration was given to the following:
+The STEM building is expected to receive LEED™ Silver Certification in part because of the following: